 Text Inspector has joined with the British Council to allow you to analyse your texts in terms of the Knowledge-based Vocabulary Lists (KVL).

-The KVL allow you to see, in order of difficulty, how well second- language (L2) English learners whose first language (L1) is either Spanish, German or Chinese, will be able to correctly remember and spell a range of words.
+The KVLs allow you to see, in order of difficulty, how well second-language (L2) English learners whose first language (L1) is either Spanish, German or Chinese, will be able to correctly remember and spell a range of words.

-The KVL are distinct to word frequency lists, as they provide information about how likely a learner from a given language background will know a given word.
-The KVL provide information about the best known 5,000 words for each group of learners.
+They are distinct to word frequency lists (such as the BNC or COCA), as they provide information about how likely a learner from a given language background will know a given word.
+Instead, the KVL provide information about the best known 5,000 words for each group of learners.

 This tool provides an excellent overview of the difficulty of the vocabulary used in certain texts for learners from these three L1s.